Mikhail Bakhtin: Career

 Bakhtin completed his studies in 1918.
 He then moved to a small city in western Russia, Nevel (Pskov Oblast), where he worked as a schoolteacher for two years.
 It was at that time that the first "Bakhtin Circle" formed.
 The group consisted of intellectuals with varying interests, but all shared a love for the discussion of literary, religious, and political topics.
 Included in this group were Valentin Voloshinov; Matvei Isaevich Kagan; Lev Vasilievich Pumpianskii; Ivan Ivanovich Sollertinskii; and, eventually, P. N. Medvedev, who joined the group later in Vitebsk.
 Vitebsk was "a cultural centre of the region" the perfect place for Bakhtin "and other intellectuals [to organize] lectures, debates and concerts."
 German philosophy was the topic talked about most frequently and, from this point forward, Bakhtin considered himself more a philosopher than a literary scholar.
 It was in Nevel, also, that Bakhtin worked tirelessly on a large work concerning moral philosophy that was never published in its entirety.
 However, in 1919, a short section of this work was published and given the title "Art and Responsibility".
 This piece constitutes Bakhtin's first published work.
 Bakhtin relocated to Vitebsk in 1920.
-It was here, in 1921, that Bakhtin married Elena Aleksandrovna Okolovich.
+It was here, in 1921, that Bakhtin married Elena Aleksandrovna Okolovič.
 Later, in 1923, Bakhtin was diagnosed with osteomyelitis, a bone disease that ultimately led to amputation of a leg in 1938.
-This illness hampered his productivity and rendered him an invalid.
+This illness hampered his productivity, but it helped him evade worse punishment after his arrest.